Share this

 Education on communication basics is a crucial aspect of providing compassionate care to LGBTQ+ patients.
 Nursing professionals should consider the following tips:

-• Avoid assuming a patient's gender identity or sexual orientation.
-Assumptions made based solely on a patient's outward expression may be incorrect and result in unintentional disrespect toward that patient's identity.
+• Avoid assuming a patient’s sex, gender, gender identity, or sexual orientation.
+Assumptions based solely on a patient’s outward expression may be incorrect and result in malpractice and unintentional disrespect toward that patient’s identity.

-• If the patient's charted information does not match their forms, never ask for their "real" or given name.
-Instead, consider asking for the name listed on their insurance, and then continue to refer to them by the name they provided.
+• If the patient’s charted information does not match what they have reported on their forms, never ask for their “real” or given name.
+Instead, consider asking for the name listed on their insurance and then continue to refer to them by the name they provided.

-• Follow the patient's lead.
-Use the terms they give for their name, gender, and sexual orientation.
+• Follow the patient’s lead.
+Use the information they give for their name, sex, gender, and sexual orientation.

 Pronoun Usage

-When it comes to personal pronouns, "ask first" serves as the best rule of thumb for nurses, Niernberg says.
-The way patients look, their name, nor the procedure they are coming in for designate their gender identity.
-Asking is the only way to know a patient's preferred pronouns.
+When it comes to personal pronouns, “ask first” serves as the best rule of thumb for nurses, Niernberg says.
+The way patients look, their names, and the procedures they undergo may not indicate their gender.
+Asking is the only way to know a patient’s preferred pronouns.

 In early interactions with a patient, avoid using gendered pronouns at all.
-The National LGBT Health Education Center recommends using a patient's name, or referring to them as "you," rather than "miss" or "sir."
+The National LGBT Health Education Center recommends using the patient’s preferred name or referring to them as “you” rather than “miss” or “sir.”

 Patient Support